Inspiration comes to me in the light of dawn, a glowing sunset, the gesture of a windblown tree or reflections in smooth waters.

-I've been busy this summer finding and painting scenes with great light.
+I've been busy last summer finding and painting scenes with great light.
 You can see part of All Aglow in the banner above.
 Cherry Tree in Bloom is an 8 x 10 inch painting shown above.
 Please click the button to browse all my new works and to see each in more detail.

 Upcoming WorkshopsSee Workshop Details

 I have several workshops in the next few months.
 From November 3rd through 5th, I have a 3 day workshop at the North Gwinnett Arts Association.
 I also have workshops in January and more in 2017.
 I hope you can make it to one of these!